ElisaNguyen/tsa-explanations/README.md

 3. Run `python preprocessing/adl_data_writing.py` to generate the "long time series" data.

 ### SNN model building
-The SNN models use LIF neurons, temporal coding and were implemented as recurrent networks in discrete time trained with a fast sigmoid surrogate gradient as per tutorial of Dr. F. Zenke[^1].
+The SNN models use LIF neurons and were implemented as recurrent networks in discrete time trained with a fast sigmoid surrogate gradient as per tutorial of Dr. F. Zenke[^1].
 There are some changes to Dr. Zenke's original code as the membrane potential is retained in between epochs and batches to approximate sequential processing of the time series.
 Purely sequential processing requires too much computation time, which is the reason for the approximation.